Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

-We solved the above-coupled equations numerically using Mathematica.
-The time axis of the graphs was given in terms of the period of unperturbed condensate solution ($c_1 \rm{sn}(g_{ym}c_1(t+c_2),-1)$) which is $T_u=(4 K(-1))/(g_{ym} U(0))$, where $K(-1)$ is the complete elliptic function.
-We find that the amplitude of condensate starts decreasing only after a certain time, and then instead of a monotonic decay, it increases again.
+We solved the above-coupled equations numerically.
+The time axis of the graphs was given in terms of the period of unperturbed condensate solution ($c_1 {\rm sn}(g_{ym}c_1(t+c_2),-1)$) which is $T_u=(4 K(-1))/(g_{ym} c_1)$, where $K(-1)$ is the complete elliptic function.
+To keep all the information of the Jacobi function in $c_1$, we choose the initial conditions such that $U(0)=c_1$ and $\dot{U}(0)=0$ which gives the $c_2 = K(-1)/(g_{ym} c_1) $.
+Then, the time period of unperturbed condensate solution is $T_u=(4 K(-1))/(g_{ym} U(0))$.
+We find that the amplitude of condensate starts decreasing only after a certain time, and then instead of a continuous decay, it increases again.
 This is shown in Fig. (\ref{fig:U}).
 In the quantum scenario, this late perturbative decay of condensate is related to the vacuum expectation value of the condensate \cite{delaydecay}.
 The time at which the decay of condensate starts is defined as delay decay time ($T_0$).
-Also, one can see from Eqs. (\ref{eq:phi1}) \& (\ref{eq:phi2}), the $\Phi^1$ and $\Phi^2$ have the same functional behavior and are also shown in Fig. (\ref{fig:phi12}).
-The differential Eqs. (\ref{eq:phi1}, \ref{eq:phi2}), are same except for the quadratic dependence in $\chi_1^2$ and $\chi_2^2$, but these have same behaviour as discussed next.
-From Eqs. (\ref{eq:chi1}) \& (\ref{eq:chi2}), the transverse modes differential equation differ from one another with signs which results in the almost complementary behavior of these functions as shown in Fig. (\ref{fig:chi12}).
+Also, one can see from Eqs. (\ref{eq:phi1}) \& (\ref{eq:phi2}), the $\Phi_1$ and $\Phi_2$ have almost the same functional behavior with a difference in quadratic dependence on $\chi_2^2$ and $\chi_1^2$, respectively.
+From Eqs. (\ref{eq:chi1}) \& (\ref{eq:chi2}), the transverse modes differential equations differ from one another with signs which results in the almost complementary behavior of these functions as shown in Fig. (\ref{fig:chi12}).
 From Fig. (\ref{fig:vecsol}), we see that the longitudinal modes reach a very high magnitude as compared to the transverse modes for the same amount of time.
-This is again due to the quadratic nature of the potential terms in the Eqs. (\ref{eq:phi1}, \ref{eq:phi2}).
+This is again due to the quadratic nature of the potential terms in the Eqs. (\ref{eq:phi1} \& \ref{eq:phi2}).